Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains

 We then investigate the convergence behavior of the axial displacement obtained with the ADM and GO-ADM solving strategies.
 Figure \ref{fig:1dbarConvLin} illustrates the convergence of the relative $L^2$-norm error of the axial displacement in the case of linear strain measures.
 We observe that both solvers lead to the same convergence behavior and accuracy, which is consistent with the observations in the study above.
 We see that the discrete solution converges to the reference one with increasing number of elements and/or number of data points.
 Figure \ref{fig:1dbarConvNonlin} illustrates the convergence of the same error in the case of nonlinear strains.
 We observe that the errors obtained with the ADM-solver converges with increasing number of data points, however, remains almost constant with increasing number of elements.
 Using the GO-ADM-solver generally leads to lower error levels, i.e. it improves the accuracy overall.
 However, we do not recognize a clear convergence pattern for this example.
-To our best knowledge, no error estimate for the nonlinear systems exists yet, particularly when using the GO-ADM solver.
-Hence, the convergence behavior in this case remains unpredictable.
+For some combinations of mesh resolution and data points, for example with 100 data points and at least 50 elements, we see in Figure \ref{fig:1dbarConvNonlin}b that the relative errors slightly increase with increasing number of elements.
+To our best knowledge, no error estimate for such nonlinear systems combined with a greedy optimization algorithm is currently available.
+Hence, we do not have a formal explaination for this non-monotonic convergence behavior.
+We attribute this observed local error increase to the fact that, for some combinations of mesh resolution and data points, GO-ADM may not reach a sufficiently accurate approximation of the global optima.
+Therefore, it leads to larger errors in such cases than others when a better approximation is achieved.
 Furthermore, we note that the chosen maximum number of ``greedy'' searches is the same for all computations.
 This number, however, is proportional to the number of elements since we count the searches for all elements together (see also Algorithm \ref{alg:goadmsolver}).
 This necessarily means that using the same maximum number of searches with increasing number of elements might affect the performance of the GO-ADM-solver and hence its convergence behavior.